aryandeshwal/MerCBO/README.md

 ### Requirements/Installation
-The code is implemented in Python and requires the following key library other than the ones mentioned in requirements.txt:[graph-tool](https://graph-tool.skewed.de/)
+The code is implemented in Python and requires the following library other than the ones mentioned in requirements.txt: [graph-tool](https://graph-tool.skewed.de/)

 ### Benchmarks